-The CyPath[®] Lung test will be ordered by physicians for use by people at high risk for lung cancer who are recommended for annual screening by LDCT.
-While LDCT is shown to lower the mortality rate of lung cancer by approximately 20%,47 the screening method has a low positive predictive value that can result in many people undergoing unnecessary invasive procedures.
-Inserting CyPath[®] Lung into the diagnostic pathway can provide more confidence in choosing a path forward for physicians and their patients.
-The speed and ease of patient use make CyPath[®] Lung well suited for both sophisticated and less developed markets.
-Existing CPT cost codes have been identified for reimbursement as an LDT.
+The CyPath® Lung test will be ordered by physicians for use by people at high risk for lung cancer who are recommended for annual screening by LDCT.
+While LDCT is shown to lower the mortality rate of lung cancer by approximately 20%, the screening method has a low positive predictive value that can result in many people undergoing unnecessary invasive procedures.
+Inserting CyPath® Lung into the diagnostic pathway can provide more confidence in choosing a path forward for physicians and their patients.
+The speed and ease of patient use make CyPath® Lung well suited for both sophisticated and less developed markets.
+Existing CPT cost codes associated with flow cytometry have been identified for use to obtain reimbursement by private carriers and governmental agencies.

-bioAffinity Technologies will provide the Smith Medical acapella[®] Choice Blue device with CyPath[®] Lung to assist patients in expelling sputum out of their lungs into a collection cup noninvasively. bioAffinity Technologies has an agreement with GO2 Partners, Inc. to produce patient collection kits and to provide warehousing and distributions services for sending out the kits.
+bioAffinity Technologies will provide the Smith Medical acapella® Choice Blue device with CyPath® Lung to assist patients in expelling sputum out of their lungs into a collection cup noninvasively. bioAffinity Technologies has an agreement with GO2 Partners, Inc. to produce patient collection kits and to provide warehousing and distributions services for sending out the kits.
 GO2 has produced 3,000 patient collection kits under our contract at a cost of \$9.06 per kit.
 GO2 charges us a nominal storage fee for warehousing the kits and charges us \$6.00 to ship out a kit once a physician has ordered it.
+The agreement with GO2 has an indefinite term, does not have any provision regarding termination, and can be terminated by either party at will at any time.
 Reagents and other laboratory equipment and supplies are commercially available, each from multiple vendors.
 Sample processing, labeling, and data collection can be accomplished by a laboratory technician skilled in general laboratory techniques.
 Data analysis leading to a physician's report is done by automated analysis software fully integrated into the test and wholly owned by bioAffinity Technologies.